nonbreakingspaceltd/sallypayne/README.md

 > Sally&#39;s world of illustration and surface pattern design

 This project contains the sorce code for Sally Payne.
-It is structured as a mono-repo, utilising Yarn workspaces, to facilitate easier maintenance of websites and applications.
+It is structured as a monorepo, utilising Yarn workspaces, to facilitate easier maintenance of websites and applications.

 ## Setup

-1. Clone the mono-repo
+1. Clone the monorepo
 2. `cd` into the project directory
 3. Run `yarn install`